Former Nasdaq chief Greifeld to take over as Virtu chairman

-NEW YORK Former Nasdaq Inc (NDAQ.O) Chief Executive Robert Greifeld will become chairman of trading firm Virtu Financial Inc's (VIRT.O) board after the company completes its $1.4 billion takeover of rival KCG Holdings Inc (KCG.N).
+NEW YORK (Reuters) - Former Nasdaq Inc (NDAQ.O) Chief Executive Robert Greifeld will become chairman of trading firm Virtu Financial Inc's (VIRT.O) board after the company completes its $1.4 billion takeover of rival KCG Holdings Inc KCG.N.

 Greifeld stepped down as CEO of Nasdaq on Jan.
 1 after running the exchange operator since 2003 and transforming it into a more diversified, transatlantic exchange operator.